So what does Stocking Rate & Carrying Capacity mean when I think I know but maybe don’t?

-Farms generate data, loads of it, whether we are aware of it, care or don’t care, your average farm is a sausage machine generating numbers like a day at the races.
-There is rainfall, frosts, temperatures, water tank quantities, flow rates, livestock in’s and outs and all the stock movements, drafting, inputs, treatments, admin and on it goes.
+Farms generate data, loads of it, whether we are aware of it, care or don’t care.
+Your average farm is a sausage machine generating numbers like a day at the races.
+There is rainfall, frosts, temperatures, water tank quantities, flow rates, livestock ins and outs.
+Plus, all the stock movements, drafting, inputs, treatments, admin and on it goes.

-For most land holders, this annual rhythm of the property is understood, it is part of the mental model for what/when/how/why we do what we do on this property throughout the year.
+For most land holders, this annual rhythm of the property is understood.
+It’s part of the mental model for what/when/how/why we do what we do on this property throughout the year.
 The spring break comes then, the winter shutdown happens by this date, we join by that date, etc.

 If the season turns up on time, as per average, predictable and consistent, then your stocking rate is going to be about right for the simple reason that is what you’re good at.
 You know this place.

-A: When the season is not on time, is wetter/drier/hotter/colder than average, you will have too much or too little grass/forage and there will be opportunity cost now or in future.
+A: When the season is not on time, is wetter/drier/hotter/colder than average, you will have too much or too little grass/forage.
+There will be opportunity cost now or in future.
 The proof is written in the landscape of damage done during droughts.

 What actually is Stocking Rate and Carrying Capacity

-Why am I even bringing this up too for that matter?
-Because it is critical to farm ecological and financial and personal resilience, which we are seeing stretched and stressed in Australia this year.
+Why am I even bringing this up for that matter?
+Because it is critical to farm ecological and financial and personal resilience.
+Something we are seeing stretched and stressed in Australia this year.

-Stocking Rate and Carrying Capacity are used interchangeably and incorrectly in conversation by a lot of people when they are actually two very different measures of how things are at a point in time.
+Stocking rate and carrying capacity are used interchangeably and incorrectly in conversation by a lot of people.
+They are actually two very different measures of how things are at a point in time.

 Stocking rate is how things are, good, bad or ugly.
 Carrying Capacity is how it should be ideally.